 The new concrete structure of the front area can help the house to rest on a single point of the garage structure below.
 This explains the house’s need for a solid concrete structure and the ‘unipod’ shape of the front facade.

 Very weather-resistant materials are recommended for a house that sits in an ocean environment.
 Concrete is one of the best materials with awesome resistance to seaside aggression.
-For this house, stainless steel fixings and marine-grade roofing materials are necessary.
+For this house, stainless steel fixings, marine-grade roofing materials and gutter guards are necessary.
+This can be done by expert roofing contractors that do residential roofing repair and roof replacement in Elkridge, MD.
+These professional roofing contractors that provide roofing and gutter services in Weatherford, TX have years of experience in roofing replacement, installation and repair.

 Built over four storeys, this house can adapt to its hillside environment.
 The inhabitants can enjoy the ocean views in the main living area on level three.
 There is also a sheltered terrace on this level.